walnuthq/madara-docs/docs/concepts/data_availability.md

 However, depending on the blockchain, on-chain storage can be very expensive.
 This can limit the types of built applications.
 But for use cases that do not require much data storage, this is an efficient and simple approach.

+Most traditional blockchains store their data on-chain.
+A notable example is Ethereum.

 ### Option 2: Store data elsewhere

 The data can be stored in other locations.
 This location can be either a specialized DA layer or some generic file storage.